EstanisEVL/intro-component-with-signup-form/README.md

 ### Useful resources

-- [https://www.youtube.com/watch?v=JYFMc_S6kWc] I recommend this video by [Jonathan MirCha](https://github.com/jonmircha), part of his ReactJs course uploaded on [Youtube](https://www.youtube.com/).
-It helped me oragnize the logic of the form.
+- [https://www.youtube.com/watch?v=JYFMc_S6kWc] I recommend this video by [Jonathan MirCha](https://github.com/jonmircha), part of his ReactJS course uploaded on [Youtube](https://www.youtube.com/).
+It helped me organize the logic of the form.
 I really liked how he thought of the form functions first and then used a custom hook to apply all of them.
 I'll definitely start applying this pattern in my future projects.

 ## Author